 Chanterelles are one of the easiest mushrooms to identify.
 The most common variety on the west coast, the golden chanterelle, is yellow or orange in color, just as the name would suggest.
 Also, instead of true gills, chanterelles have blunt ridges that form forks and run down the stem.

 Their stems are solid, unlike the similar yellowfoot chanterelles.
 There is only one real false look alike that is poisonous called the Jack-o-lantern mushroom, but it has true gills (not blunt) that don’t run down the stem.
 I don’t think they look much like chanterelles at all, but you should always consult a mushroom guidebook for every species that you collect just to be sure.
-I recommend All That the Rain Promises and More: A Hip Pocket Guide to Western Mushrooms by David Arora.
-If you really want to get more in depth on studying mushrooms, his book Mushrooms Demystified is also super awesome.

 While these guidebooks are something you should have and are extremely helpful, the best thing you could do is go with someone who is experienced with foraging mushrooms.
 Being that chanterelles are easy to identify, fun to find, and extremely tasty, chances are anyone who has any experience with collecting edible mushrooms can show you what they look like.